 The single-space instructions are applicable to both the postcode point and unit polygon products.
-Microsoft® Excel, Microsoft Access, MapInfo® and ESRI® GIS formats have been included to provide guidance when using CSV and other formats.
+Microsoft® Excel®, Microsoft Access, MapInfo and ESRI GIS formats have been included to provide guidance when using comma-separated values (CSV) and other formats.

 The underlying theory for all of the methods is principally the same, in that all current spaces are removed and then a single space added before the third character from the right.